Dubuque man wins $50,000 in Iowa Lottery scratch-off game

 A Dubuque man’s quest for milk ultimately led to a $50,000 windfall.

-Michael Torrey, 32, recently won the top prize in the organization's Silverado scratch game.
+Michael Torrey, 32, recently won the top prize in the Iowa Lottery Silverado scratch game.
 He purchased his ticket at Family Mart, 3201 Central Ave., according to a press release from Iowa Lottery.

 But his purchase of the $5 ticket was something of an afterthought.